apache/spark/BREEZE.rst

   --image-tag TAG
           Additional tag in the image.

+  --skip-installing-airflow-providers
+          By default 'pip install' in Airflow 2.0 installs only the provider packages that are needed by the extras but in Breeze (which is development environment) providers are installed by default.
+You can disable it by adding this flag.

   --skip-installing-airflow-via-pip
           Skips installing Airflow via PIP.
 If you use this flag and want to install Airflow, you have to install Airflow from packages placed in